Château Reynon - Cadillac Côtes de Bordeaux rouge 2021

 About the wine:

-From the outset, the wine is lively, almost tart, and quite sharp, with high acidity balanced by a lean, salty minerality.
+From the outset, the wine is lively, almost tart, and quite sharp, with high acidity balanced by a rather lean, salty minerality.
 Hints of graphite, flint, and wet stone mingle with berry notes, while the fine tannins lend the palate a texture reminiscent of crushed stone, almost chalky.
 2024–2032

 Guide des Vins Gault & Millau

-Rated estate (2010 guide): 5 stars (Outstanding production)
+Rated estate (2010 guide): 5* Stars (Outstanding production)

 About the estate:

-"The reds are now among the best Premières Côtes de Bordeaux, thanks to traditional winemaking techniques and aging that makes sparing use of new oak barrels..."
+"The reds are now among the best Premières Côtes de Bordeaux, thanks to traditional winemaking techniques and aging that makes sparing use of new barrels..."

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2011 guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)
+Rated Estate (2011 Guide) Selected (Please note that this guide is a ranking, and as such, all the estates listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate: